ivmai/bdwgc/README.md

 64-bit versions may use more.) `make check` will also, as its last step, attempt to build and test the "cord" string library.)

-Makefile.direct will generate a library gc.a which you should link against.
+Makefile.direct will generate a library libgc.a which you should link against.
-Typing "make cords" will build the cord library (cord.a).
+Typing "make cords" will build the cord library (libcord.a).

 The GNU style build process understands the usual targets.  `make check` runs a number of tests.  `make install` installs at least libgc, and libcord.